Skip to main content

 CFG Configuration

-• As shown, connect the deserializer board's CSI0 interface to the Jetson Orin mainboard's Cam0 interface using the provided cable
+• As shown in the diagram, connect the CSI0 interface of the deserializer board to the Cam0 interface of the Jetson Orin mainboard using the supplied cable.

 CSI Interface Compatibility

-• Single camera connected: 10cm or 15cm cables can be used.
+• Single‑camera connection: 10 cm or 15 cm cables can be used.

 • Connect the GMSL camera(s) to the camera interface(s) on the deserializer board using coaxial cable(s)